tfpf/pysorteddict/README.md

 # pysorteddict

-Provides `SortedDict`, which is a Python sorted dictionary: a Python dictionary in which the keys are always in ascending order.
+Enriches Python with `SortedDict`, a sorted dictionary: a dictionary in which the keys are always in ascending order.

 [Read more on the homepage.](https://tfpf.github.io/pysorteddict/)